Privacy Notice

 Your Rights

-2. collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes;
+2. Collected for specified, explicit and legitimate purposes, and not processed in a manner that is incompatible with those purposes;

-5. kept for no longer than is necessary for the purposes for which the personal data are processed;
+5. Retained only for as long as necessary for the purposes for which the data was collected;

 To exercise any of the rights listed below, please contact us using data@collabora.com.
 In order to process your request, we may need to verify your identity for your security.
 In such cases, we will need you to respond with proof of your identity.